saantiaguilera/liquidity-sniper/TESTNET_SETUP.md

 I want to test this in a testnet first!

 Great!
-Simply change all info in your local.json and configuration.json config files for the testnet variants, and follow the procedures for a normal usage.
+Simply change all info in your local.json config file for the testnet variants, and follow the procedures for a normal usage.

 Thats it!
 Now you can simulate the complete flow on your own, testing everything.